faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 Given that religions offer a scaffold of meaning, it makes sense that they would be involved in most major life events.
 However, in the LDS Church the manner in which these events are gated by [declarations of worthiness and belief](http://www.mormonthink.com/glossary/templerecommend.htm) means that orthodoxy in belief and practice is frequently re-emphasized among [those administering](https://www.lds.org/handbook/handbook-2-administering-the-church/priesthood-ordinances-and-blessings?lang=eng#20.1.2) and [those receiving](http://forum.staylds.com/viewtopic.php?f=5&t=2211) each ordinance or advancement.

-1. Newborn babies are typically blessed in front of the congregation by their Father.
+1. Newborn babies are typically blessed in front of the congregation by their father.
-1. Children are baptized members at age eight (again, typically by the Father) at what is considered the "age of accountability".
+1. Children are baptized members at age eight (again, typically by the father) at what is considered the "age of accountability".
-1. Young men receive the priesthood (typically conferred by the Father) at age 12, advance in Priesthood rank at 14, again at 16 and typically receive the higher Priesthood at age 18.
+1. Young men receive the priesthood (typically conferred by the father) at age 12, advance in Priesthood rank at 14, again at 16 and typically receive the higher Priesthood at age 18.
 1. Fathers typically give a school blessing [before the start of each school year and when their children are sick](https://www.lds.org/handbook/handbook-2-administering-the-church/priesthood-ordinances-and-blessings/20.8?lang=eng&_r=1#208).

 The father must be [considered worthy by the Bishop](https://www.lds.org/handbook/handbook-2-administering-the-church/priesthood-ordinances-and-blessings?lang=eng#20.1.2) to perform these ordinances, and there is some communal shame imparted or at least implied if they are unable to perform these ordinances due to unworthiness.